Board of Directors

 Bill is currently Co-Chair of the law firm Mayer Brown's M&A practice in the Americas.
 He concentrates his practice on mergers and acquisitions.
 Bill was recognized by Chambers USA (2010-2016) as one of the top Corporate M&A lawyers in Illinois and by Legal 500 US (2010 and 2012-2015) as one of the leading lawyers for large M&A deals.
 Bill's two daughters attend the Community School.

-Anne works for Center for the Arts as a Development Officer.
+Anne is the Development Director for Center for the Arts.
 Presently she serves on the Boards for Jackson Hole Community School and Trust for Public Land Northern Rockies division.
 Anne graduated from Hamilton College and later earned her Master’s in Landscape Design.

 Together, Anne and her family are avid cyclists, skiers, hikers, equestrians, and river runners.

 As a seasoned search professional with more than 18 years of experience, Liz has assisted more than 200 searches in higher education, for independent schools, and in the nonprofit sector, identifying and recruiting academic and administrative leaders.